MiloMindbender/UE4VirtualProduction/VPStudio/README.md

 Every time you recompile a VPCamera asset, Unreal disconnects the cameras from the composure passes.
 If you recompile these you will have to go back into VPStudioBackground 1 & 2 and the GarbageMatte 1 & 2  and set the "camera source" to override and the Target Camera Actor to VPCamera 1 & 2.

-Right now to switch between "Virtual Production Filming" mode and just inspecting the set has to be done by going to the "VPStudio Comp" actor and setting the output pass to "Player Viewport" for filming or "none" for inspecting.
+Switching between "Virtual Production Filming" mode and just inspecting the set has to be done by going to the "VPStudio Comp" actor and setting the output pass to "Player Viewport" for filming or "none" for inspecting.
 I haven't been able to find a way to do this with a keyboard key yet.

-The way my dual camera setup works is inefficient as it always rendering both camera views.
-If you are only using one camera you should delete the composure passes and mattes for camera two and things will be faster.
+My dual camera system is always rendering both camera views.
+If you are having trouble hitting the frame rate you want, go into Window->Composure Compositing and turn off any composure passes you aren't using.
+If you only have one camera turn off everything numbered "2".
+Depending on what you are filming, you may not need to render all the foreground, background and garbage matte passes either.

 # Features

-* Keyboard, mouse and Vive commands go through Edit->Project Settings->Engine->Input so they can be changed.
-You can change the keyboard key functions and the speed of movement on this page.
-You can also add support for any input device you have by adding it here, this would include things like PC game controllers, joysticks and VR controllers.
+* All commands go through Edit->Project Settings->Engine->Input so they can be changed.
+You can change the keyboard keys assigned to functions and the speed of movement on this page.
+A function can be mapped to almost any input device you have including PC game controllers, joysticks and VR controllers.

 * Multiple cameras and video sources are supported.
 This lets you have more than one camera view of your talent and live switch between them.
 The project is setup for 2 cameras, adding more requires some blueprint and composure changes but I am working to make this simpler.

 * An "inspection camera" gives you a 3rd person view of your level with all the tracking running.
 This is useful to see if your cameras and other tracked objects are appearing in the right places and tracking correctly.
 This camera can be moved with the mouse and wasd keys.

-* Multiple "Talent Markers" are supported.
-Position these markers where you want your talent to appear in the level.
-When you have more than one you just press a key and your talent, cameras and other tracked objects will teleport to the new location in the level.
-This is just a quick cut, no transition effects (like fade in/out) yet.
-Add more talent markers just by dragging them into the level and naming them TalentMark1...TalentMark2...etc.
+* Multiple "Talent Marker" are supported.
+Position one where you want your talent to appear in the level.
+If you have more than one you just press a key and your talent, cameras and other tracked objects will teleport to the next location in the level.

 * Tracking and tracker-delay functions are inside the "Tracker" actor.
 Each tracker actor can have a different delay.
 The output of the tracker automatically connects to any objects "attached-to" it in the world outliner.
-The supplied tracker actor is for the Vive but you can make your own to support other tracking systems like optitrack, pan/tilt mechanical trackers or stationary cameras.
+The supplied tracker actor is for the Vive but you can make your own to support other tracking systems like optitrack, pan/tilt mechanical trackers...etc

-* All the control and UI functions are inside the "PlayerController" now.
-So everything is in one place and easy to change.

 * You can move the talent markers around using keyboard key to get the right placement of them in your level.
 This can be done live while the composite is running and you will see the talent moving through the level.

-* In the "Measuring Guides" folder there are several objects you can attach to trackers to make lining up the real/virtual parts of your level easier.
-This includes a 1M cube, 1M square, a 2M high measuring scale, a plumbline that will always be vertical and some axis arrows.
-The AxisGuideWorld will always point to the world X,Y,Z with no rotations.
-TalentMarkMan is 193cm tall or about 6'3".

-* VPCamera1 and VPCamera2 are setup to be controlled by VIVE trackers set to Special_1 and Special_2.
-If you want to use some other controller just change the source in the camera's motion controller component.
-For example "left" or "right" if you want to use the hand controllers.

-* The setup should still work if you have only one camera.
-Just don't use the "switch to camera 2" feature.

-* The camera "rig" actors I've provided have variables for making small adjustments to the joints of the rig.
-This is to correct for minor tracker rotation issues such as the tracker being slightly rotated on it's 1/4-20 tripod thread or on a ballhead mount you couldn't get exactly straight.
-It is meant for very small adjustments of a few degrees at most and is not perfect, but if your tracker is slightly out of alignment using this can bring it back without having to mess with the mount itself.
-The ones I included represent my actual camera rigs and only have these adjustments at places that can move.
+* There are a number of measuring and setup guides to help you measure your real world studio and align it with your virtual set.
+This includes a plumbline that always points straight down, "axis guide world" which is always lined up with the world and some tools to automatically measure your camera rig.
+TalentMarkMan is 193cm tall or about 6'3", you can rescale it to match the size of your talent.

+* The "rig" your camera and trackers are mounted to can be modeled in the system to exactly match your real-world rig.
+This includes things like multiple joints that could be moved by a tracker or might need to be "tweaked" if the rig is slightly out of alignment.
+A few samples of different rigs are provided.

 * There is a garbage matte setup for use with a greenscreen that covers a wall and floor.
 If your greenscreen has a different shape, you can model it and add your own mesh for a better fit.
 There is a tutorial on my youtube channel that shows how to adjust the garbage matte to match the size of your greenscreen.

 * A HUD with guides useful for aligning cameras if your camera doesn't have guides or has no screen.

-# Planned (NOT done yet)

-* Since you can move the talent markers and inspection camera interactively, I will be adding a way to save their positions between runs of the project.

-* Adding or removing cameras requires editing the composure setup and PlayerController blueprints to add more.
-I'm working on making this easier to do.
-Right now it is setup for 2.

-* There is no setup for a "pro video output card", because I don't have one.
-See [step 6 here](https://docs.unrealengine.com/en-US/Engine/Composure/QuickStart/index.html) to see where to make the change in composure.
-I capture output from my NVIDIA card's HDMI output.
+* You can turn tracking of stationary objects on and off to avoid seeing the jitter that some trackers have when sitting still.

 # Keyboard Keys